jh1sc/Classpad-Gemini-Integration/Journel.md

   * RX (Receive): this pin receives data in to the calc
   * GND: Common electrical reference point (0 Volts)
     - When connected to the ESP32, TX pin connects to the calcs RX pin and vice versa, and obv grounds need to connect
-    - Total Voltage must sum to 0, as if not data would be garbled

 ## 6/5/2025
 > More research, i guess understanding serial in greater depth?
 I have no clue on anything whooops